CSE141pp/wi20-CSE141L-caches-I-starter/README.md

 submit this via a *a separate assignment* in Gradescope.
 We *will not* look at the version in your repo.

+## Notes, Hints, and Suggestions

+* You should not assume that the optimizations you performed for Tier 1 and Tier 2 are necesarily part of the best (or even a good) solution to Tier 3.

+* The prefetcher has been disabled for this lab.
+However, you prefetch in software if you are clever (and careful).

 ## Tasks to Perform

 ### Inspect The Code